-About the Recipe
+About Teddy Roosevelt’s Recipe

 Most hunters are accustomed to using scat signs as a way to scout and track deer.
 Scat lore abounds, with some hunters swearing they can tell the difference between a 12-point buck and a doe just by the size, shape, and glisten of its poop.
 Deer have a very efficient digestive system, absorbing most of the available nutrients from its food; however, as Teddy and other hunters knew, meals in the wild are anything but assured.
-Therefore, Teddy was a strong advocate of consuming all edible portions of an animal, including the nutrients left available in its poop.
+Therefore, Teddy was a strong advocate of consuming all edible portions of an animal.
+This includes the nutrients left available in its poop.

 The More You Eat, the More You Poop

 Poop is what makes Teddy’s recipe so special.
 Roosevelt goes above and beyond the average sportsperson by deciding to consume every part of his harvests.
 Adding the semi-digested grasses and forbs woven in animal droppings into your chili will enhance its depth and flavor, whether you’ve got deer, elk, or rabbit scat on hand.
 Moreover, the partial digestive processes it has already passed through will make the fiber and other nutrients more readily available.
-In his recipe, Teddy adds in the scat in place of beans and was above the kind of squeamishness that might prevent many of us from putting the droppings straight into the pot, but you could also add the poop to your grind pile and include it in the ground venison in your chili.
+In his recipe, Teddy Roosevelt adds in the scat in place of beans and was above the kind of squeamishness that might prevent many of us from putting the droppings straight into the pot, but you could also add the poop to your grind pile and include it in the ground venison in your chili.

-- 1 lb ground venison
+- 1 lb ground venison browned

-- 1 onion, diced
+- 1 onion diced

-- 1 pepper, diced
+- 1 pepper diced

-- 2 1/2 tablespoons chili powder
+- 2 1/2 tbsp chili powder

-- 2 tablespoons ground cumin
+- 2 tbsp ground cumin

-- 2 tablespoons granulated sugar
+- 2 tbsp granulated sugar

-- 2 tablespoons tomato paste
+- 2 tbsp tomato paste

 - 2 tbsp cocoa powder

-- 1 tablespoon garlic powder
+- 1 tbsp garlic powder

-- 1 1/2 teaspoons salt
+- 1 1/2 tsp salt

-- 1/2 teaspoon ground black pepper
+- 1/2 tsp black pepper

-- 1/4 teaspoon ground cayenne pepper
+- 1/4 tsp ground cayenne pepper

-- 1 1/2 cups stock
+- 1 1/2 cups stock beef or venison

-- 1 (15 oz.) can petite diced tomatoes
+- 1 15 oz can diced tomatoes

-- 1 (8 oz.) can tomato sauce
+- 1 8 oz can tomato sauce

-Add the olive oil to a large soup pot and place it over medium-high heat for two minutes.
+- Add the olive oil to a large soup pot and place it over medium-high heat for two minutes.
 Add the onion.
 Cook for 5 minutes, stirring occasionally.

-Add the ground venison to the pot.
+- Add the ground venison to the pot.
 Break it apart with a wooden spoon.
 Cook for 6-7 minutes, until the venison is browned, stirring occasionally.

-Add the chili powder, cumin, sugar, tomato paste, garlic powder, salt, pepper, cocoa powder, and cayenne.
+- Add the chili powder, cumin, sugar, tomato paste, garlic powder, salt, pepper, cocoa powder, and cayenne.
 Stir until well combined.

-Add the broth, diced tomatoes in their juice, and tomato sauce.
+- Add the broth, diced tomatoes in their juice, and tomato sauce.
 Stir well.

-Bring the liquid to a low boil.
+- Bring the liquid to a low boil.
 Then, reduce the heat (low to medium-low) to gently simmer the chili, uncovered, for 20-25 minutes, stirring occasionally.

-Remove the pot from the heat.
+- Remove the pot from the heat.
 Add in the poop and mix well, leaving a little bit left to use as a garnish.
 Let the chili rest for 5-10 minutes before serving.
 Top each bowl with a few leftover chunks of poop, a dollop of sour cream, and grated cheddar cheese.
 Enjoy!